Divorce Mediation Lawyer in Buffalo, NY

 How Does Mediation Typically Work?

-The entire purpose of divorce mediation is stopping fights and arguments that will just drag you into the courtroom.
-With a holistic approach to divorce through mediation, you may be able to settle your divorce issues without the need to get the court involved.
+The entire purpose of divorce mediation is to limit disagreements and arguments that will drag you into the courtroom.
+With an integrated approach to divorce through mediation, you may be able to settle your issues without the need to get the court involved.
 It is worth emphasizing that the underlying concept in mediation is cooperation.

 - You and your spouse meet Attorney Gina DePrima, who is acting as your neutral mediator.
 Usually, there will be no need to bring in attorneys for individualized representation.